-Local Issues Director: Sonja Faulkner, The League of Women Voters of Glen Ellyn
+Local Issues Director: Lois Walter, The League of Women Voters of Glen Ellyn

 Our chapter of the League follows major issues of interest to our membership; each area is the responsibility of a local issues director.
 They track legislation and items of particular timely interest.
 Our Observer Corps attends meetings to report back to the board and members on key issues.

 On February 1, NAMI sold its two permanent supportive group homes to DuPage County.
 The two homes, one located in Glen Ellyn Woods, and the second in Naperville, were purchased with DuPage County Community Development Funds and donations to NAMI over twenty-five years ago.
 Residents residing in these homes require twenty-four hour care that the DuPage County Health Department provides.

 There was concern that the homes would be sold to an investor, in which case, advocates for the residents feared that residents might lose their homes.
 For some, these houses are the only homes residents have known as adults.
 There are very few supportive, permanent housing units in DuPage County.
 For many, dislocation would have meant an uncertain future, possibly a move-out-of-state.

 HAYMARKET REHABILITATION CENTER